-After we successfully accomplish the Discovery Workshop, we have two options to offer to the client how we proceed with the project:
+Next steps: After we successfully accomplish the Discovery Workshop, we have two options to offer to the client on how we proceed with the project:

 Well-done discoveries approve that any solutions proposed later are desirable to the users, viable for the client organization, and feasible with the technology made available.
 Thus, if assumptions are wrong, and we need extra data; we refine them and continue documenting them until we feel confident enough with it.
 Only when assumptions are validated, we move on to the next step.

 2. Rapid prototyping and user tests